 - Domicile of origin.
-This is automatically acquired by operation of law at birth and is deemed to mirror that of the father.
+This is automatically acquired by the operation of law at birth and is deemed to mirror that of the father.
 However, in the case of the father being deceased or the parent’s unmarried, the domicile of the mother is adopted.
-This domicile is often though to follow the country of birth but this is not always the case.
+This domicile is often thought to follow the country of birth but this is not always the case.

 - Domicile of dependency.
 This is also acquired by operation of law and only applies to minors (under the age of 16) and individuals of unsound mind.
 The domicile will follow that of the person on whom they are legally dependent.

 - Domicile of choice.
 This is acquired by a deliberate act and will displace a domicile of origin or dependency.
-It is however, difficult to successfully achieve and is not governed by a formal application but does involve a clear two-part process:
+It is, however, difficult to successfully achieve and is not governed by a formal application but does involve a clear two-part process:

 An individual must be present in the new country, and the individual must have the intention of remaining there indefinitely.